 This cost is assumed to be a direct cost and should be added to the other estimates in Appendix A. It is broken out for clarification.

-Customer hereby agrees to and Customer shall provide reasonable and adequate security, as determined within FPL's sole reasonable discretion, for payment and performance of obligations set forth in this Appendix C.
+Following Notice to Proceed, Customer hereby agrees to and Customer shall provide reasonable and adequate security, as determined within FPL's sole reasonable discretion, for payment and performance of obligations set forth in this Appendix C.

 Metering Facilities to be furnished by Customer